andygrunwald/things-with-buzzers-jeopardy/README.md

 This repository is based on a fork of [theGrue/jeopardy](https://github.com/theGrue/jeopardy) which is based on [btford/angular-socket-io-seed](https://github.com/btford/angular-socket-io-seed).

+## TODO

+### Must haves

+- [ ] Add possibility to add our own game rounds/question sets
+- [ ] Show player that pushed a button after a category was chosen

+## Awesome to have

+- [ ] Make Jeopardy Video (start screen) local available and usable without internet
+- [ ] Extend delay for showing final results
+- [ ] Add support for images and videos as question type

+### Nice to have

+- [ ] Make it playable with four people instead of three
+- [ ] Cancel button in admin interface don't drops the question in the frontend
+- [ ] Player names and points should be shown at the game dasboard
+- [ ] Is the thing usable without internet?
+It should be
+- [ ] Add documentation on how to use it, format to define questions and so on

 ## Disclaimer

 Borrowing this one from J!
 Archive, just in case.